bitcanon/visonicalarm/README.md

 ## Arming and Disarming
 There are two ways to arm you alarm system.
 - **Arm Home:** This will arm your perimeter protection (often doors and windows).
 You can still move around inside the house.
 - **Arm Away:** This will arm the entire alarm system (doors, windows, motion, cameras, etc).
-You can not move around inside the house.
+Moving around in the house will trigger the alarm to go off.

 ### Arm Home
 To arm the alarm system in *home mode* just call the `arm_home()` method.